Anjan Choudhury

 Anjan Choudhury (25 November 1944 – 21 February 2007) was an Indian film director, writer and screenplay writer who worked in the Bengali cinema of West Bengal.
 He had two daughters and one son.
 The daughters Chumki Chowdhury (elder) and Rina Choudhury became actresses.
 His son Sandip Choudhury was a T.V. serial and film director.
 He died on 3 January 2023.
 His elder son-in-law is named Sajal.
 His daughter-in-law Bidisha Choudhury is also a film actress.
-He made Evergreen movies like Satru, Jibon Niye Khela and Choto Bou.
+He made Evergreen movies like Shatru, Jibon Niye Khela and Choto Bou.

 Film career

 He started his journey as a journalist and Writer for his Film magazine.